Te-k/guide-to-account-check-up/google/lastactivity.md

 ![](../img/google2.png)

-It is interesting but not showing detailed information.
+It is interesting but not showing detailed information of where the connection is coming from, only an attempt to geolocate the city.

 ## Checking Last Account Activity